PetiDevil/hello-world/README.md

 # Petit Engine

-This is a small program called petit engine.
+This is a small graphic engine called petit engine.